 By the early 1800s, a more regulated type of football was becoming popular among aristocratic boys in England's top schools, such as Eton, Harrow and Rugby.
 Each school developed its own version of the game, according to Szymanski, but the desire to play other schools required some standardization.
 The first formal rules were written in Cambridge in 1848, and the Football Association was founded 15 years later in London to promote a standardized game based on Cambridge rules.

 This led to a schism in the sport that still echoes today.
 Some types of football had long involved use of the hands — "football" originally meant an array of ball games played on foot rather than horseback, and didn't necessarily refer to kicking.
 By the 1800s the Rugby School had become most famous for this hands-on style of play.
 In 1871, a group of clubs met in London to form the Rugby Football Union, and from then on the two versions of football were distinguished as Rugby Football and Association Football.
 The latter is a mouthful, especially compared to "rugby," so it clearly needed a nickname.

-The Royal Engineers A.F.C., who played in England's first Football Association Cup Finals in 1872.
+The Royal Engineers, who played in England's first Football Association Cup Finals in 1872.
 (Photo: Wikimedia Commons)